ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

 .. function:: getupvalue(func, up)

+    :param function func: function to get the upvalue of
+    :param number up: index of the function upvalue

     :return: the name and the value of the upvalue with the index ``up`` of the function ``func`` or ``nil`` if there is no upvalue with the given index